moj-analytical-services/rpackage_training/README.md

 should not be tagged with `@export`.

-There is another special tag `@importFrom` that can be used to import functions and methods etc from the NAMESPACE of other pakcages.
-The use of this should be reserved for things like operators, funcitons that are always nested inide other functions (for example `aes()` from {ggplot2}) and pronouns where the use of `::` syntax is either invalid or makes the code hard to read.
+There is another special tag `@importFrom` that can be used to import functions and methods etc from the NAMESPACE of other packages.
+The use of this should be reserved for things like operators and functions that are always nested inside other functions (for example `aes()` from {ggplot2}) and pronouns where the use of `::` syntax is either invalid or makes the code hard to read.

 Once we have added our roxygen comments we can use `devtools::document()` to generate the the help